 We have a retirement savings plan in which our named executive officers currently participate.
 The retirement plan is a tax qualified 401(k) plan that covers all eligible employees including the named executive officers.
 Prior to October 9, 2015, we made a safe harbor contribution equal to 3% of each eligible employee's gross annual compensation for the prior calendar year, subject to certain limitations provided by our 401(k) plan and Internal Revenue Service regulations.
 The safe harbor contributions were made regardless of employee's deferrals into the plan.
 All safe harbor contributions made by us on behalf of an eligible employee were 100% vested when contributed.
-We also have the ability to make an additional, discretionary contribution that is allocated based on each eligible employee's gross annual compensation for the prior calendar year, but did not make any discretionary contributions in 2015, 2016 or 2017.
-Effective October 9, 2015, the plan no longer provides for safe harbor qualified non-elective contributions by us, and we suspended making such safe harbor contributions on behalf of eligible employees beginning on such date.
+We also have the ability to make an additional, discretionary contribution that is allocated based on each eligible employee's gross annual compensation for the prior calendar year, but did not make any discretionary contributions in 2016 and 2017.
 Effective January 1, 2018, we reinstated matching contributions of up to 3% of an eligible employee's compensation.